 We believe that the way teachers and other adults treat children in the school environment is the greatest determiner of the ethical and moral values that the children draw from that environment.

 We believe that a broad cross section of the community should be encouraged to participate in the educational process.

 We believe that cooperative decision making should be encouraged at all levels in the educational community.

 We believe that diversity should be valued- in student by teachers- in teachers by administrators- in schools by the community.

 Physical education is provided to all students on a regularly scheduled basis by a qualified physical education instructor.
 Students will be notified at the beginning of the year of the scheduled time and are expected to dress appropriately for these classes.

 Students are encouraged to use the playground equipment that we have and are expected to follow basic safety rules to avoid accidents.
 The recess periods are supervised by teachers and staff on a rotating basis.
 Our playground rules are as follows:

-Students who fail to follow these rules will lose their recess privileges for an appropriate amount of time.
+Students who fail to follow these rules will need to process with a staff member and may be asked to take a break from the chosen activity for an appropriate amount of time.